-Join Us In Creating ‘Living Well’ Murals Across Chicago
+You Helped Create ‘Living Well’ Murals Across Chicago

-What Does Living Well Mean To You?
+We Learned What Living Well Means To You

 ‘National Health Care Decisions Day will help the residents of Chicago understand the importance of making their wishes known ahead of time with the hopes that fewer families and health care providers have to struggle with making difficult health care decisions’ — Chicago Mayor Rahm Emanuel

-Be a part of the biggest, most high-impact and public National Health Care Decisions Week event ever hosted!
+It was the biggest, most high-impact and public National Health Care Decisions Week event ever hosted!

-Want a head start?
-Click here and start talking!
+Click here to start talking!

 MEET OUR ARTISTS